Islands of Senegal: Walking Through Clamshells on Fadiouth Shell Island

 Like in many African nations, 36 different languages are spoken in Senegal, and the locals practice multiple religions and come from incredibly diverse ethnic groups.
 Various factors make Senegalese society more tolerant than the cultures of neighboring countries, from the way that the government is structured to how race is perceived.

 But this peaceful nation shows me that diversity can be overcome and even celebrated.
-I know that I’ll take these lessons from West Africa home with me.
-I was surprised and delighted by Fadiouth, and the memories of this tolerant town built on a mound of clam shells will forever endure in my mind.
+I know that I’ll take these lessons from West Africa and the islands of Senegal home with me.
+I was surprised and delighted by Fadiouth, and the memories of this tolerant town built on a mound of clamshells will forever endure in my mind.